pitzcarraldo/reduxible/README.md

 * `server`: A flag to determine a location for the instance, server or client.
 If this flag is true, Reduxible instance will work for server.
 * `development`: A flag to determine an environment.
 If this flag is true, some development functions will be activated. (like Webpack Dev Server, DevTools, etc.)
 * `universal`: A flag to determine whether it is an Universal Application or not.
 If this flag is true, some universal functions will be enabled.
 If you want to make this Application to Single Page Application, set this to false.
+* `hashHistory`: Use hashHistory when this is true.
+It will work only universal is false.
+(Only for Single Page Application.)
 * `devTools`: A flag to determine whether to use Redux Dev Tools or not.
 Thin flag only works in development environment.

 ##### `container: component`